Thomas-Gottwald/NLP4/READMENLP4.md

 pip install pipenv
 pipenv install
 ```
-The project is now setup you can now either use and extend the modules or use the CLI commands like shown:
+The project is now setup you can now either use and extend the code(e.g. as library) or use the CLI commands like shown:
 ```console
 cd src/modules #Navigate to the modules task pipenv run cli.py --help #Run CLI help to get an overview over all function